 hereinafter called the BUILDING CONTRACTOR, which term shall include his assigns and successors.

 Whereas the owners possess a plot of land bearing #________ ______________ (address of the Site where construction will be carried out) and are desirous of constructing a house in the said plot of land as per the approved architects plan and the specifications, rates and quantities, enclosed and forming part of this agreement.

 NOW, THIS AGREEMENT IS AS FOLLOWS:

-1. The Building Contractor shall in consideration of the money to be paid in the manner set forth below to execute and complete the works as per the plan and specifications enclosed to the satisfaction of the Owner and his Architect _______ _______ (Architects Name and Company details) having office address at #____ _____ ____ ___ (Address of the Architectural Firm).
+1. The Building Contractor shall act in consideration of the money to be paid in the manner set forth below to execute and complete the works as per the plan and specifications enclosed to the satisfaction of the Owner and his Architect _______ _______ (Architects Name and Company details) having office address at #____ _____ ____ ___ (Address of the Architectural Firm).

 The total area of the building is 4004 Sft (Fill Total Area ).
 Therefore, 4004X1750= Rs.
 70,07,000 (Rupees Seventy lakhs seven thousand only)

-The total area of an entrance passage leading to the entrance on the ground floor and the sit out on the north side is 300 Sft.
+The total area of an entrance passage leading to the ground floor entrance and the sit out on the north side is 300 Sft.
 300X200 = Rs.
 60,000 (Rupees sixty thousand only).

-The total cost of building = Rs.
+The total cost of the building = Rs.
 70,67,000 (Rupees seventy lakhs sixty thousand only) (Fill the total cost of the Building) to carry out the work in respect of the entire construction of the said building as per the architectural and structural drawings and as per items mentioned in the schedule and signed on ________ (Fill in the date of signing).
 (Any additional work is chargeable as per the mentioned rates).

 3. The term Architect shall mean Architect _______ _______ (Architects Name and Company details) having office address at #____ _____ ____ ___ (Address of the Architectural Firm) and or their representatives, appointed by the owner and in the event of his ceasing to be the Architect anyone else nominated by the Owner and intimated to the Contractor in writing.